splunk/splunk-opentelemetry-examples/instrumentation/dotnet/k8s/README.md

 ### View Logs with Trace Context

 The Splunk Distribution of OpenTelemetry .NET automatically adds trace context to logs.
-However, it doesn't add this context to the actual log file (unless you explicitly configure the logging framework to do so).
-Instead, the trace context is added behind the scenes to the log events exported to the OpenTelemetry Collector.
+However, for this example we've chosen to use our own log formatter instead, which you can find in the SplunkTelemetryConsoleFormatter class.

 The OpenTelemetry Collector can be configured to export log data to Splunk platform using the Splunk HEC exporter.
 The logs can then be made